Accendo Reliability

 It’s a quick and easy read.
 There are examples and practical discussions, yet the focus on using MTBF to exclusively describe reliability is flawed advice.

 If you have seen this title, what do you think?
-What’s your opinion of this short treaty on reliability engineering?
+What’s your opinion of this short treatise on reliability engineering?

 *NoMTBF.com participates in the Amazon Services LLC Associates Program.
 This affiliate advertising program provides a way for sites to earn a commission on links to Amazon.
 In short, this means when you buy something on Amazon after following a link from this site, we get a small percentage of its price.
 This helps support NoMTBF.com by offsetting a portion of the cost to maintain the site.
 And, your support is much appreciated.